-Full Blog Post ∼ Inambakan Falls
+Full Blog Post → Inambakan Falls

-A visit to Tumalog Falls is typically combined with the Oslob Whale Shark Tour which is another great activity you can add to your South Cebu itinerary!
+A visit to these falls is typically combined with the Oslob Whale Shark Tour which is another great activity to add to your South Cebu itinerary!

 There is one tour that I can recommend which is a full-day trip from Cebu City and it includes swimming with whale sharks in Oslob and a visit to Tumalog Falls.

-The Tumalog Falls entrance fee is 20 pesos if you plan to visit without a tour and opening times are Monday to Sunday from 6am to 5pm.
+The Tumalog Falls entrance fee is 20 pesos if you plan to visit without a tour and the opening times are Monday to Sunday from 6 am to 5 pm.

 Tumalog Falls is quite unique, featuring a mellow curtain of water falling down the face of a monolithic limestone cliff.
 There is a large swimming area at the base of the falls where you can take a dip to cool off.

 A large cave can also be found on the left-hand side of the falls if you wish to explore deeper and get another cool perspective of Tumalog Falls from inside.

-Full Blog Post ∼ Tumalog Falls
+Full Blog Post → Tumalog Falls

 HOW TO GET TO CEBU